eric8395/baseball-analytics/README.md

 Timely hitting and pitching are other features that have a strong relationship with wins.
 For example, Salvador Perez and Zach Wheeler had the highest <a href = "https://library.fangraphs.com/misc/wpa/"> WPA (Win Probability Added) </a> amongst all batters and pitchers in 2021.

-- Building a team around players who excel at advanced metrics such as WPA and pitchers with above average fastballs are likely to produce a successful winning product.
+- **Building a team around players who excel at advanced metrics such as WPA and pitchers with above average fastballs are likely to produce a successful winning product**.

+### Next Steps

+In order to explain for the massive salary outliers, there are many other features to account for as discussed above:

+- For example, a player's agent can have a big impact on what type of salary he will command on the market.

+- Marketability of the player is another factor that would need to be accounted for.
+While a baseball player can prove his worth on the field, there are other immeasurable factors such as leadership and fan favorability that play a role as well.

+- Simple market demand for a player can greatly influence a player's contract due to supply and demand.

+Explaining these outlier contracts can be further explored by gathering additional data for players having already reached free agency and analyzing the top 25% of player contracts.

 ## Repository Structure